UniqueNetwork/marketplace-docker/README.md

 2. Remove collections from sale;
 3. Accept sponsorship;
 4. Reject sponsorship;
-5. Listing particular tokens of a collection to the market (or all the tokens).
+5. Listing particular tokens of a collection to the marketplace (or all the tokens).

 Additional functionalities are available as well:
 + Navigate to the 'Scan' page of the collection;
-+ Creation new collections via wallet.
-By clicking corresponding button user will be redirected to the wallet page;
++ Navigate to the wallet where the user can create new collection;
 + Search by collection ID or Name;
 + Sorting collections.